CondeNast/Responsive-Design-Best-Practices/README.md

 ### So how do we do this?

 This repo contains example files of a non-responsive file (CM-offer.html) converted to responsive (CM-offer-responsive.html).
-This file is used for promotion of subscription offers for Bon Appetit.
+This file is used for promotion of subscription offers for Bon Appetit, and is stored in a template via a promotion system called Circules.
 Ideally you begin the process with responsive in mind, but this example shows how to convert an existing page to a responsive design.

 What you'll see is all the inline styles and same-page `<style>` moved to an external file.
 We've reduced the unnecessary HTML and updated the classes to be more self-describing in nature.
 We've also created a new JS object (CN.offers) that serves to abstract the functions of the page and increase visibility and reduce redundant code.
 Sounds crazy?
 Keep reading and we'll explain everything!